 Naleth sat on a chair next to San’s bed and continued to attend to the medical scanner in his hand, watching a series of small lights blink and fade.
 The medic’s presence was transparent, non-invasive.
 San felt the breath ease from his lungs.

-“My brother tells me you’ve been away from your home planet for almost 20 years,” he said.
+“My brother tells me you’ve been away from your home planet for over 20 years,” he said.